bangbangcon/west/content/Speakers.md

 ### VJ Um Amel
 <img class='speaker-img' src="../images/vj_um_amel.jpeg" alt="Profile Photo of VJ Um Amel">
-<span class="talk-title">Abstraction, Glitch, And Resistance</span>
+<span class="talk-title">Glitch Nuggets of Resistance!</span>

-This talk introduces a concept of glitch, or error/failure, which also serves as an entry point for activists, by drawing on my book project titled Glitch Resistance: the Arab Uprisings, Social Media, and the Virtual Body Politic; then we apply this theory of the glitch onto an aesthetics of abstraction by drawing on live performance and installation.
-The talk concludes with experimental teaching approaches and strategies.
+This talk introduces a concept of glitch, or error/failure, which also serves as an entry point for activists, by drawing on my book project titled _Glitch Resistance: the Arab Uprisings, Social Media, and the Virtual Body Politic_.
+If glitch does violence to the surface of the image, it also enables us to see more, by questioning the source, revealing the material support of the digital ether, and suggesting how images are recomposed in circulation.
+I will demonstrate how to apply this theory of the glitch onto an aesthetics of abstraction by drawing on live performances, installation, and digital arts.

 <a href="http://vjumamel.com">**VJ Um Amel**</a> is the cyborg imagination and the virtual representation of Laila Shereen Sakr, a digital media theorist and artist.
 A creative coder and immersive storyteller known for creating the award-winning media system, R-Shief, she is also Assistant Professor of Media Theory & Practice at the University of California, Santa Barbara.